-We are already looking forward to another episode of the Tech Exchange, this time hearing about new developments in the electron microscopy field.
-The webinar is free to attend, but please register below.
+In this episode of the Tech Exchange, we are hearing about new developments in the electron microscopy field.

 Hugo Pérez-Garza from DENSsolutions B.V., the latest company to join our Industry Board, will present “In-situ Liquid Phase Transmission Electron Microscopy: A Powerful Tool for Single Particle Analysis, Cell Biology and Pharmaceutical Studies”.

 The DENSsolutions Stream system is a plug-and-play system for in situ Liquid Phase Transmission Electron Microscopy (LPTEM) technology that uses a micro-electromechanical system (MEMS) device as a smart sample carrier.
 With Stream, you can perform in situ LPTEM studies under sub-nanometer resolution, while keeping your bio-sample in its native environment.
 Similarly, you can control the biochemistry on-the-fly and influence the kinetics of a biochemical reaction, while avoiding the liquid-air interface.
 Moreover, the system also enables high-throughput studies.
 This unlocks the possibility to observe biological processes as they truly occur as a function of different stimuli (e.g. temperature, pressure, biasing, flow rate, etc).
 As a result, research areas such as single particle analysis, cell biology, in-vivo studies of protein-protein interactions, real-time observations of organic crystal growth, cancer research and drug delivery are certainly some of the many fields where Stream can play a critical role.

 Unfortunately, due to a technical error we could not record Hugo’s presentation at the Tech Exchange in full.
 However, you can watch him presenting the in situ LPEM system here: https://vimeo.com/734162341/3f486d4984.